Majorinus: Optatus

 "Majorinus, a member of the household of Lucilla----at her instigation, and through her bribes----was consecrated Bishop by Betrayers, who in the Numidian Council had (as we have already said) acknowledged their crimes and granted pardon to one another.
 It is, therefore, clear that both the Betrayers who consecrated, and Majorinus who was consecrated, went forth from the Church."

 Eusebius

-In Church History Eusebius continues the storey of the bribes.
+In Church History Eusebius continues the story of the bribes.